kundajelab/seqmotif/README.md

 # seqmotif
-Sequence motif visualization
+Sequence motif visualization as implemented in the deeplift package.

-See examples for ipython notebook demonstrating use
+See examples/ folder for ipython notebook demonstrating use